MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/config/functions/reference.md

 The `reference()` function expects the resource ID of the instance to resolve as a reference.
 Use the [resourceId][01] function to build the resource ID for the instance instead of constructing the resource ID manually.
-The function verifies that the resource instance exists, while specifying only the string manually may lead to a harder to diagnose error if the referenced instance name is incorrect.
+The function verifies that the resource instance exists, while specifying only the string manually might lead to a harder to diagnose error if the referenced instance name is incorrect.

 ```yaml
 Type:         string